 An employee needs to meet one of the below to be eligible to take bereavement leave:

-- have worked for six months continuously for the employer
+have worked for six months continuously for the employer

-- if they have not worked for six months continuously for the employer, have worked for the employer for six months for an average of 10 hours per week, and at least one hour in every week or 40 hours in every month
+if they have not worked for six months continuously for the employer, must have worked for the employer for six months for an average of 10 hours per week, and at least one hour in every week or 40 hours in every month

 Employees, regardless of employment type, can take bereavement leave if eligible.
 The instances in which the employee can take bereavement leave are unlimited provided they meet the eligibility criteria.